 The first cyclist to 'Everest' on Everest

-Everesting is a cycling challenge where you pick a hill and ride up it over and over again until you've scaled 8,848m - the height of Mt Everest.
+Everesting is a cycling challenge where you pick any hill or mountain and ride up it over and over again until you've scaled 8,848m - the height of Mt Everest.

 JJ Zhou from China just became the first person to do it on Everest itself.